PawelPalikarpau/HallREservation/README.md

 # HallReservation

+This project is Spring Boot + CRUD/Hibernate + Rest Angular4 application.

 ## How to launch application
 - You must clone this project on your computer
 - You must configure database on your computer in cloned project